Bolivia's new leader seeks quick election, Morales says he could return

 Bolivia’s largest union threatened a widespread strike unless politicians could restore stability, while a coca farmers’ union official and a lawmaker close to Morales called for protests until he returned to finish his mandate in January.

-Anez entered the older ‘Palacio Quemado’ presidential building on Wednesday, which Morales had stopped using, considering it a discredited symbol of past power.

-“What a shame revenge continues,” she said in a tweet to one lawmaker who said his house had been attacked by Morales supporters.

-Reporting by Gram Slattery, Daniel Ramos, Miguel Lo Bianco and Monica Machicao in La Paz and Diego Ore in Mexico City; Writing by Adam Jourdan; Editing by Andrew Cawthorne and Rosalba O'Brien
+Reporting by Gram Slattery, Daniel Ramos, Miguel Lo Bianco and Monica Machicao in La Paz and Diego Ore in Mexico City; Writing by Adam Jourdan; Editing by Andrew Cawthorne, Rosalba O'Brien and Grant McCool